L-mid/noise-sched/docs/reports/E5_report.md

 #### Σβ + SNR sanity

-We first verified that the schedule really matches linear in total noise mass:
+I first verified that the schedule really matches linear in total noise mass using the:

 - Σβ(linear) ≈ **10.05**
 - Σβ(cosine) ≈ **12.44**
 - Σβ(cosine_match_linear) ≈ **10.05** (match within ~1e-6)

-So the E5 schedule keeps the **cosine shape** but rescales β so that the **total variance injected equals the linear baseline**.
+So the E5 schedule keeps the **cosine shape** but but rescales β so that the **total variance injected equals the linear baseline**.

 Plots: